-Arabella started her career under the legendary Peter Thompson, cutting her teeth on major West End musicals such as Chicago, Hairspray, Sister Act, Jersey Boys, Love Never Dies, Mamma Mia! and The Sound of Music, and plays such as Equus, Brief Encounter and Calendar Girls.
+Arabella started her career at PTA under the legendary Peter Thompson, cutting her teeth on major West End musicals such as Chicago, Hairspray, Sister Act, Jersey Boys, Love Never Dies, Mamma Mia! and The Sound of Music, and plays such as Equus, Brief Encounter and Calendar Girls.
 She joined Target Live in 2011, where her West End work included 42nd Street, Beautiful Thing, The Boys in the Band, Made in Dagenham, Twelve Angry Men, Soul Sister, I Can’t Sing, Sinatra, The Pitman Painters, How the Other Half Loves, Three Days in May and The Height of the Storm.

 Arabella was lead publicist on three tours and a West End run of Dirty Dancing – The Classic Story on Stage.

 Arabella was also the lead publicist for Park Theatre from 2015 – 2017, where campaigns include The Patriotic Traitor, An Audience with Jimmy Savile, Madame Rubinstein, The Gathering Leaves, The Quiet House, A Clockwork Orange, and The Buskers Opera.

 She has extensive experience working on large scale UK tours, with work on shows such as The House on Cold Hill, La Cage Aux Folles, The Wipers Times, Ray Cooney’s Out of Order, Dead Sheep, Ghost the Musical, A View from the Bridge, Brave New World, Of Mice and Men and Amelie the Musical.